-Please recall that there can be no conviction unless the accused knew he had a deadly weapon.
-Thus, it is an acceptable defense for an accused to prove that he did not have this requisite knowledge.
-For example, it may be the case that someone hid a certain object in the defendant’s coat or his bag.
+Recall that there can be no conviction unless the accused knew they had a deadly weapon.
+Thus, it is an acceptable defense for an accused to prove that they did not have this requisite knowledge.
+For example, it may be the case that someone hid a certain object in the defendant’s coat or bag.

 2.2.
 No Intent to Assault

 A person can only be charged with possession of a deadly weapon with intent to assault if the person truly intended to assault another.
-Therefore, it is a valid defense for a defendant to show that he did not have this specific intent.
-For example, an accused might have held a knife in his hand, but he is not guilty if he was merely showing it to another person.
+Therefore, it is a valid defense for a defendant to show that they did not have this specific intent.
+For example, an accused might have held a knife in their hand, but they are not guilty if they were merely showing it to another person.

 2.3.
 No Deadly Weapon

-Please recall that whether or not an object is a deadly weapon is based upon the facts of a given case.
-This means a defendant can look towards the facts of his case and argue that the object he had could not have killed.
+Whether or not an object is a deadly weapon is based upon the facts of a given case.
 Consider, for example, a water balloon.
 Even if a suspect wanted to throw it at a person to hurt him, there is little chance that it would kill the person.

 3. What are the penalties?

 Penal Code 17500 is charged as a misdemeanor.4 The crime is punishable by: